 UMaine Awards for students in the NEBHE RSP 2018-2019

 The New England Board of Higher Education (NEBHE) has established the Regional Student Program (RSP) under which qualified residents of the region may receive reduced tuition rates when attending college in another New England state.
 The major chosen must be one that is not available in the student’s home state (as approved by the public institution in the home state) and is available for the tuition reduction by the institution the student plans to attend.
-For a current listing of qualifying majors by state, please see our current NEBHE factsheet (below) or visit the NEBHE website.
+For a current listing of qualifying majors by state, please visit the NEBHE website.

 UMaine is pleased to offer a new competitive scholarship program for Fall 2018 to students who qualify for the NEBHE RSP.
 This award is in addition to the tuition break that students receive as part of the RSP.